Baklava: History

-Although the history of baklava is not well documented, an archaic version of baklava is said to have been prepared in the Byzantine empire, while its Turkish version was probably developed in the imperial kitchens of the Topkapı Palace in Constantinople (modern Istanbul).
+Although the history of baklava is not well documented, an archaic version of baklava has been prepared in the Byzantine empire, while its Turkish version was probably developed in the imperial kitchens of the Topkapı Palace in Constantinople (modern Istanbul).
 The Sultan presented trays of baklava to the Janissaries every 15th of the month of Ramadan in a ceremonial procession called the Baklava Alayı.

-The three main proposals for the roots of baklava are the Greek placenta cake, the Arabic or Persian lauzinaj, and the Central Asian Turkic tradition of layered breads.
-According to food historian Gil Marks, Baklava has its roots in either Persia or Turkey.
-There are also claims attributing baklava to the Assyrians, according to which, baklava would have been prepared by them in the 8th century BC.
+There are several proposals for the original roots of baklava like the Greek placenta cake, the medieval Arabic confection lauzinaj, and the Central Asian Turkic tradition of layered breads and several places of origin, like Iran and Turkey.

-There are also some similarities between baklava and the Ancient Greek desserts gastris (γάστρις), kopte sesamis (κοπτὴ σησαμίς), and kopton (κοπτόν) found in book XIV of the Deipnosophistae.
-However, the recipe there is for a filling of nuts and honey, with a top and bottom layer of honey and ground sesame similar to modern pasteli or halva, and no dough, certainly not a flaky dough.
+There are also similarities between baklava and the Ancient Greek desserts gastris (γάστρις), kopte sesamis (κοπτὴ σησαμίς), and kopton (κοπτόν) found in book XIV of the Deipnosophistae.
+The recipe describes a layered confection: a filling of nuts, almonds, poppy seeds, pepper, and boiled honey is placed between two thin or flattened sheets (λαγάνια - lagania) made from ground sesame and softened with boiled honey.

-Another recipe for a similar dessert is güllaç, a dessert found in Turkish cuisine and considered by some as the origin of baklava.
+Another recipe for a similar dessert is güllaç, a dessert found in Turkish cuisine and considered by a small minority as the origin of baklava.
 It consists of layers of filo dough that are put one by one in warmed up milk with sugar.
 It is served with walnut and fresh pomegranate and generally eaten during Ramadan.
-The first known documentation of güllaç is attested in a food and health manual, written in 1330 that documents Mongol foods called Yinshan Zhengyao (飮膳正要, Important Principles of Food and Drink), written by Hu Sihui, an ethnic Mongol court dietitian of the Yuan dynasty.
+The first known documentation of güllaç is attested in Yinshan Zhengyao, a food and health manual that documents foods of the Mongol Empire, written in 1330 by Hu Sihui, an ethnic Mongol court dietitian of China's Yuan dynasty.

-Placenta cake theory
+Placenta cake

-Many claim that the placenta cake, and therefore likely baklava, derived from a recipe from Ancient Greece.
+Many claim that the placenta cake, and therefore baklava, derived from a recipe from Ancient Greece.
 Homer's Odyssey, written around 800 BC, mentions thin breads sweetened with walnuts and honey.
 In the fifth century BC, Philoxenos states in his poem "Dinner" that, in the final drinking course of a meal, hosts would prepare and serve cheesecake made with milk and honey that was baked into a pie.

 The word "placenta" originally comes from the Greek language plakous (πλακοῦς), which means something "flat and broad".
-An early Greek language mention of plakous as a dessert (or second table delicacy) comes from the poems of Archestratos.
+An early Greek language mention of plakous as a dessert (or second table delicacy) comes from the poems of Archestratos from the 5th century BC.
 He describes plakous as served with nuts or dried fruits and commends the honey-drenched Athenian version of plakous.
-Antiphanes, a contemporary of Archestratos, provided an ornate description of plakous:

-The streams of the tawny bee, mixed with the curdled river of bleating she-goats, placed upon a flat receptacle of the virgin daughter of Demeter [honey, cheese, flour], delighting in ten thousand delicate toppings – or shall I simply say plakous?
+The earliest known detailed recipe for placenta, from the 2nd century BC, is a honey-covered baked layered-dough dessert which food historian Patrick Faas identifies as the origin of baklava.